CatsAreFluffy/reactorkk/README.md

 # reactorkk
 A knockoff of a knockoff of a knockoff (jk) of a small component of a Minecraft mod.
 Play at https://catsarefluffy.github.io/reactorkk/

-Coming in 0.1.2:
+Coming in 0.1.3:
-* Multi cells!
-* Meltdowns!
 * Max heat indicator!

-Coming before/in 0.2:
+* Price tags!
 * Power!
+* Capacitors!

+Coming in 0.2:
+* Advanced Heat Vents!
-* More parts!
+* Plutonium!

 Coming sometime soon:
-* More tiers!
 * Pulses!
+* New part types!